Vikrantthenge/predictive_dashboard/README.md

 ## ☁️ Cloud Deployment

-This app is deployed on **AWS EC2 Free Tier**, configured for public access with optimized security group rules and port bindings.
+Deployed on **AWS EC2 Free Tier**, optimized for public access with secure port bindings and auto-restart.
-It ensures recruiter-grade availability and cost-efficient hosting for live dashboard previews.
+Designed for recruiter-grade uptime and cost-efficient hosting of live dashboard previews.

 ---